nicklasskoglund/PassGen/README.md

 ## About The Project

-A simple **text-based password generator** built in Python.
+PassGen is a small command-line password generator written in Python.
-Generate secure passwords with different difficulty levels, customize length, and optionally store them in a local **JSON file** for later reference.
-This repository was created as a school assignment / learning project.
+It lets you create random passwords with different difficulty levels, customize the length, and optionally store them in a local JSON file together with service name, username, and timestamp.
+This repository was created as a school assignment / learning project and demonstrates a simple but structured CLI application.

 ---
 <p align="right">(<a href="#readme-top">back to top</a>)</p>